Why Does Your Kid's Urine Smell?

 MSUD makes a child’s urine smell strongly of brown sugar or maple syrup (hence the name).
-It is highly unlikely that your child has this disease because it’s pretty rare (only 1 in 185,000 kids worldwide have it).
+It is highly unlikely your child has this disease because it’s pretty rare (only 1 in 185,000 kids worldwide have it).
 MSUD is usually diagnosed right at birth, and it’s inherited.
 It happens because the baby’s body doesn’t break down certain amino acids the right way, so they build up in the body and can cause severe damage if untreated or poorly managed.
 MSUD can be managed through a low-protein, carefully measured diet and quick access to care when sick or through a liver transplant.

-If you are concerned about your child’s urine, the best thing that you can do is take him into the doctor to get checked out.
+If you are concerned about your child’s urine, the best thing you can do is take him/her into the doctor to get checked out.
 Many times, the solution is as simple as beefing up his fluid intake, but there could be serious underlying problems.
 It’s always better to be safe than sorry when you notice a change.